 Separation of Duties

-Segregation of duties can support control activities by using the distribution of responsibilities between multiple employees to reduce risks to assets.
+By using the distribution and clarity of responsibilities between multiple departments, organizations reduce asset risks.
 For example, separating purchase requisitioning from purchase approval reduces the risk of improper purchases.

 Compliance Activities